Complaints Procedure

 If you wish to refer a complaint to the Legal Ombudsman, it should be done within:

-- Within six months of receiving our final response to your complaint
+• Within six months of receiving our final response to your complaint

 AND

-- No more than one year from the date of the act or omission being complained about; or
+• No more than one year from the date of the act or omission to which the complaint relates; or

 The Legal Ombudsman has restricted the categories of clients who are eligible to complain to it.
-Broadly speaking, a complainant must be an individual (including trustees, personal representatives and beneficiaries of estates), a small business or a charity or club with an annual net income of less than £1 million.
-For further guidance please refer to the Legal Ombudsman Scheme Rules and guidance.
+Broadly speaking, a complainant must be an individual (including trustees, personal representatives and beneficiaries of Estates), a small business or a charity or club with an annual net income of less than £1 million.
+For further guidance, please refer to the Legal Ombudsman Scheme Rules and guidance.

 If you wish to make a complaint relating to a bill, you must do so within one month of receiving the bill, failing which we will be under no obligation to investigate or to attempt to resolve the complaint.
-You may also have the right to apply to the court for assessment of the bill under Part III of the Solicitors Act 1974, or Part 48 of the Civil Procedure Rules 1999 normally within twelve months of delivery of the bill.
+You may also have the right to apply to the court for assessment of the bill under Part III of the Solicitors Act 1974, or Part 48 of the Civil Procedure Rules 1999, normally within twelve months of delivery of the bill.
 The Legal Ombudsman may decline to consider your complaint if you have applied to the court for assessment of the bill.

 No charge will be made for the time spent in investigating and responding to a complaint.

-For more information contact the Legal Ombudsman directly.
+For more information, contact the Legal Ombudsman directly.